Mukul-V/pedar/README.md

     - Comments

 # Next Work
-we use params for define a function.
+we use '@' for define a function.
 ```dart
 pedar {
     @parameter1, @parameter2, @parameter3;